ds-modules/curriculum-guide/workflow/distributing-notebooks.md

 - Select the link generator extensions icon in the top right part of the browser (closer to URL section)

+- Paste your Datahub URL (if you are using the main Datahub then you can use https://datahub.berkeley.edu/) in the "JupyterHub URL" textbox
+- Choose the appropriate option from the “Open in” dropdown list:
+	- If you want your students to access a Jupyter notebook interface which is **simple and intuitive to use**, Select "Classic Notebook" option from the dropdown list
+	- If you want them to explore more **advanced features** including 3rd party plugins from Jupyter ecosystem, Select "JuptyterLab" option from the dropdown list
+	- If you want your students to work on a **R based assignment**, Select "RStudio" option from the dropdown list

 ```{figure} ../images/extension.png
 :width: 500px
 :align: center